 Beginning in December 2019, the outbreak of the COVID-19 pandemic created business interruptions for companies globally, including us.
-For example, in the biotechnology sector, companies were experiencing delays in the regulatory approval process because of the pandemic.
+For example, in the biotechnology sector, companies have experienced delays in their ability to enroll patients at clinical trial sites because of the pandemic, potentially leading to delays in the regulatory approval process.
 Although we have not been materially impacted by the COVID-19 pandemic to date, other outbreaks may occur, or there could be a resurgence of the COVID-19 pandemic, which could cause business disruptions in the future.